TOBRAMYCIN IN SODIUM CHLORIDE- tobramycin sulfate injection, solution

 WARNING: Do not use flexible container in series connections.

-Tobramycin in 0.9% Sodium Chloride Injection is supplied in a single-dose flexible container as follows:
+Tobramycin in 0.9% Sodium Chloride Injection is supplied as follows: